Julian/cardboard/docs/rules/spells_abilities_and_effects.rst

 607.1
 -----

-An object may have two abilities printed on it such that one of them causes actions to be taken or objects to be affected and the other one directly :ref:ers to those actions or objects.
+An object may have two abilities printed on it such that one of them causes actions to be taken or objects to be affected and the other one directly refers to those actions or objects.
 If so, these two abilities are linked: the second refers only to actions that were taken or objects that were affected by the first, and not by any other ability.

     a.
 An ability printed on an object within another ability that grants that ability to that object is still considered to be "printed on" that object for these purposes.
     b.
 An ability printed on an object that fulfills both criteria described in rule 607.1 is linked to itself.